Confirm-Solutions/imprint/tutorials/basket.md

 ## Part 1: Constructing a parameter grid

+The first step to constructing an upper bound on Type I Error is to chop up the domain into "tiles".
+Each of these tiles will be a hyperrectangle with a simulation point at the center.

-We're going to use the `grid.make_cartesian_gridpts` function to produce a 3 dimensional set of points covering $\theta_i \in [-3.5, 1.0]$.
+We're going to use the `ip.cartesian_grid` function to produce a 3 dimensional set of points covering $\theta_i \in [-3.5, 1.0]$.
 The points lie at the center of (hyper)rectangular cells.
 The cells cover the whole box.

 ```python